messagebirdguides/reminders-guide-php/README.md

 ## Getting Started

-In this guide, we'll show you how to use the MessageBird SMS messaging API to build an SMS appointment reminder application in PHP.
+In this MessageBird Developer Guide, we'll show you how to use the MessageBird SMS messaging API to build an SMS appointment reminder application in PHP.
 This sample application represents the order website of a fictitious online beauty salon called _BeautyBird_.
 To reduce the growing number of no-shows, BeautyBird now collects appointment bookings through a form on their website and schedules timely SMS reminders to be sent out three hours before the selected date and time.

 To run the sample application, you need to have PHP installed on your machine.
 If you're using a Mac, PHP is already installed.
 For Windows, you can [get it from windows.php.net](https://windows.php.net/download/).
 Linux users, please check your system's default package manager.
 You also need Composer, which is available from [getcomposer.org](https://getcomposer.org/download/), to install the [MessageBird SDK for PHP](https://github.com/messagebird/php-rest-api) and other dependencies.

-You can [either clone the GitHub repository](https://github.com/messagebirdguides/reminders-guide-php) or download and extract a ZIP archive.
+You can either clone the [MessageBird Developer Guides GitHub repository](https://github.com/messagebirdguides/reminders-guide-php) or download and extract a ZIP archive.

 Then, open a console pointed at the directory into which you've placed the sample application and run the following command: